radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We recognize that RADIUS/UDP will still be in use for many years, and that new standards may require some modicum of privacy.
 As the BlastRADIUS attack shows, RADIUS/UDP security is inadequate.
 The solution is not to fix RADIUS/UDP.
 The solution is to deprecate it entirely.

-All new security and privacy requirements in RADIUS MUST be provided by a secure transport layer such as TLS or IPSec.
+All new security and privacy requirements in RADIUS MUST be provided by a secure transport layer such as TLS or IPsec.
 As noted above, simply using IPsec is not always enough, as the use (or not) of IPsec is unknown to the RADIUS application.

 The restriction forbidding new cryptographic work in RADIUS does not apply to the data being transported in RADIUS attributes.
 For example, a new authentication method could use new cryptographic methods, and would be permitted to be transported in RADIUS.
 This authentication method could be a new EAP method, or any other data which is opaque to the RADIUS transport.
 In those cases, RADIUS serves as a transport layer for the authentication method.
 The authentication data is treated as opaque data for the purposes of Access-Request, Access-Challenge, etc. packets.
 There would be no need for the RADIUS protocol to define any new cryptographic methods in order to transport this data.